 As you can imagine, SharePoint and MS Teams are two separate cloud services.
 They are integrated in a way that you can see the files stored on SharePoint in MS Teams.
 To notify all channel members, we need to set a hook in the SharePoint pipeline and send the notification only when a new file is created in a specific location.
 There are multiple ways to achieve such a scenario.
 You can create a flow in Power Automate or create an Azure Logic App.
 Both ways allow you to create background operations on the SharePoint document library and perform automatic actions.

 In this article, we have created a simple Azure Logic App to send notifications back to the MS Teams channel with the following steps:

 Once our Logic App is created and enabled, users will receive a notification in the corresponding channel when a new document is added to the SharePoint library.

 With the simple steps described in this article, you can organize your project documents transparently and keep your project team updated.
-Of course, you can achieve other scenarios this way by using Docentric’s powerful SharePoint integration features in D365FO.
+Of course, you can also achieve other various scenarios by using Docentric’s SharePoint integration features in D365FO.
 Once you are in the cloud and you use Azure Logic Apps, the sky is the limit.

-And suppose you have similar advanced scenarios and need to use the structured metadata from D365FO in the Logic App, the Save D365FO reports to SharePoint with metadata fields article is the next one you might want to check.
+And if you need to use the structured metadata from D365FO in a Logic App, the Save D365FO reports to SharePoint with metadata fields article is the next one you might want to check.